usnistgov/OSCAL/docs/prose/control.md

 * Subcontrols (optional).
 An OSCAL subcontrol is very similar to an OSCAL control in its composition, but a subcontrol always extends a control and is dependent on that control.
 * Control components (optional).
 An OSCAL control-components element can contain properties, hypertext links, control parameters, and other content.

 The example below shows a partial draft of how the AC1 control from NIST SP 800-53 can be rendered in OSCAL via XML within the control element.
-More details on the components of this example are provided below.
+TBD explain the following:

+* What the control class and control id are
+* What a param is and how it is used
+* What the name property is
+* What the priority and baseline-impact properties are
+* What the statement property is, including how it uses the item property

 ```xml
       <control class="SP800-53" id="ac.1">